Sell My CompanyResourcesHow to Choose an M&A Advisor

 How to Choose an M&A Advisor

 Choosing an M&A advisor is one of the highest-impact decisions shareholders make before a sale.
-The advisor shapes preparation, buyer selection, timing, confidentiality, negotiation posture, and how offers are compared.
+The advisor shapes preparation, buyer selection, timing, confidentiality, negotiation posture, management workload, and how offers are compared.
 A polished pitch is not enough.
 Owners should diligence the advisor with the same discipline that buyers will apply to the business.

 Guide context